servirtium/README/starting-a-new-implementation.md

 ## 5. Add second and subsequent interaction handling

+Each of the five tests done **so far** in the climate-api took a single country code.

-For direct tests (as well as Servirtium record and playback), add the possibility of calculating averages for more than one country code.
-Here's the Python test for that.
+Change: For direct tests (as well as Servirtium record and playback), add the possibility of calculating averages for more than one country code.
+That would be a list of countries.
+Here's the Python test for for a new test for 'gbr' and 'fra' rainfall average:

 ![image](gbr-fra.png)

-Yes, the 'gbr+fra' test hits the HTTP api twice.
-Yes, that breaks the facade pattern, but this is just a test harness for Servirtium.
+Yes, the 'gbr+fra' test hits the WordBank climate web-api twice.
+Yes, that breaks the facade pattern, but this is just a **test harness** for Servirtium.

-In the Markdown grammar, there's an interaction number that shows the order of the TWO interactions (one for 'gbr' and one for 'fra')
+In the Markdown grammar, there's an interaction number that shows the order of the **TWO** interactions (one for 'gbr' and one for 'fra')

 ```
   ## Interaction 0: GET /climateweb/rest/v1/country/annualavg/pr/1980/1999/gbr.xml